AbuBakr-S/codecademy-exercises/4_Getting_More_Advanced_with_Design/review.md

 ### Flexbox - Justify Content Visualisation:
 ![alt text](../resources/images/flexbox-justify-content.png "5 values of justify-content")

-## align-items
+## align-items (Vertical Alignment)
-In the previous exercise, you learned how to justify the content of a flex container from left to right across the page.
-It is also possible to align flex items vertically within the container.
 The align-items property makes it possible to space flex items vertically.
 ```
 .container {
   align-items: baseline;
 }
 ```
-In the example above, the align-items property is set to baseline.
+In the example above, the `align-items` property is set to `baseline`.
 This means that the baseline of the content of each item will be aligned.

 There are five values we can use for the align-items property:
 1. `flex-start` — all elements will be positioned at the top of the parent container.
 2. `flex-end` — all elements will be positioned at the bottom of the parent container.
 3. `center` — the center of all elements will be positioned halfway between the top and bottom of the parent container.
 4. `baseline` — the bottom of the content of all items will be aligned with each other.
 5. `stretch` — if possible, the items will stretch from top to bottom of the container (this is the default value; elements with a specified height will not stretch; elements with a minimum height or no height specified will stretch).

 These five values tell the elements how to behave along the cross axis of the parent container.
 In these examples, the cross axis stretches from top to bottom of the container.
-We’ll learn more about this in a future exercise.

 ### Flexbox - Align Items Visualisation:
 ![alt text](../resources/images/flexbox-align-items.png "5 values of align-items")

 ## flex-grow
-If the parent container is larger than necessary then the flex items will not stretch by default.
+If the parent container is larger than necessary, then the **flex items will not stretch by default**.
 The flex-grow property allows us to specify if items should grow to fill a container and also which items should grow proportionally more or less than others.

 **This is declared on flex items.**
 ```